Critical Ising model on random triangulations of the disk: enumeration and local limits: Introduction

-A similar model of Ising-decorated triangulation is studied in a upcoming independent work of Albenque, M\'enard and Schaeffer \cite{AMS18}.
-To be precise, for each $n$, they consider the set of triangulations of the \emph{sphere} with $n$ faces and decorated by spins on the \emph{vertices}, in which each monochromatic edge is given a weight $\nu$.
-They show that for \emph{any} fixed $\nu\ge 0$, the law $\prob_n$ of the random triangulation thus obtained converges weakly for the local topology when $n\to\infty$.
+A similar model of Ising-decorated triangulations is studied in the recent independent work \cite{AMS18} by Albenque, M\'enard and Schaeffer.
+To be precise, for each $n$, they consider the set of triangulations of the \emph{sphere} with $n$ edges and decorated by spins on the \emph{vertices}, in which each monochromatic edge is given a weight $\nu$.
+They show that for \emph{any} fixed $\nu>0$, the law $\prob_n$ of the random triangulation thus obtained converges weakly for the local topology when $n\to\infty$.
 They follow an approach akin to the one used by Angel and Schramm to construct the UIPT \cite{AS03}, namely, showing that all finite dimensional marginals of $\prob_n$ converge, and that the family $(\prob_n)_{n\ge 1}$ is tight.
 This is very different from our approach: here we use the peeling process to construct explicitly the limit distribution (which is a probability), so a tightness argument is unnecessary.
-From a combinatorics viewpoint, the authors of \cite{AMS18} first establish asymptotics as $n\to\infty$ of the partition function of their model with a Dobrushin boundary.
+From a combinatorics viewpoint, they first establish asymptotics as $n\to\infty$ of the partition function of their model with a Dobrushin boundary.
 For this purpose, they use Tutte's invariants to solve an equation with two catalytic variables, similarly to \cite{BBM11}.
-Then they use some recursion relation (which can be understood as the peeling of a Ising-triangulation with an arbitrary boundary condition) to show that the partition function defined by \emph{any} fixed boundary condition also has the same asymptotic behavior when $n\to\infty$.
+Then they use some recursion relation (which can be understood as the peeling of an Ising-triangulation with an arbitrary boundary condition) to show that the partition function defined by \emph{any} fixed boundary condition also has the same asymptotic behavior when $n\to\infty$.
 This last step is crucial for their proof of the finite-dimensional-marginal convergence of $(\prob_n)_{n\ge 1}$.
+Moreover, they show that the simple random walk on the local limit is almost surely recurrent.

 \paragraph{Outline.} The rest of the paper is organized as follows.
 We derive the so-called Tutte's equation (or loop equation) satisfied by $Z(u,v)$ in Section~\ref{sec:Tutte derivation} and define the peeling process of a bicolored triangulation of the $(p,q)$-gon in Section~\ref{sec:peeling}.
 The derivation is formulated in probabilistic language to highlight its relation with the first step of the peeling process.
 For our model, Tutte's equation is a functional equation with two catalytic variables.
 In Section~\ref{sec:1st cat} we eliminate one of the catalytic variables by coefficient extractions, leading to a functional equation with one catalytic variable for $Z(u,0)$.
 Section~\ref{sec:z solution} details the connection between our model and a model studied in \cite{BBM11}, which is then used to translate some of their results (in particular Proposition~\ref{prop:BBM}) in our setting.
 These results can also be obtained independently via a trick due to Tutte, which is presented in the Appendix~\ref{sec:2nd cat}.
 Section~\ref{sec:sing anal} solves the functional equation on $Z(u,v)$ at the critical point $(\nu,t)=(\nu_c,t_c)$ by a rational parametrization, and completes the proof of Theorem~\ref{thm:z_p,q} with standard methods of singularity analysis.
 Some specific techniques for conducting singularity analysis using rational parametrizations are summarized in Appendix~\ref{sec:RP}.